stoke newington london n16 guide

 Vicoli di Napoli Pizzeria

 Along the High Street, you’ll find a large Thai restaurant called Yum Yum.
-There’s The Haberdashery which serves brunch, lunch and dinner.
-Cafe Z Bar is a really good eatery for brunch which has Turkish, Middle Eastern and English style breakfast dishes plus meze.
+Café Z Bar is a great eatery for brunch, offering a variety of breakfast dishes, including Turkish, Middle Eastern, and English-style options, as well as meze.
 Try Sutton and Sons for fabulous fish and chips.
-For reasonably priced meals you can also try the many Turkish restaurants in the vicinity.
-I’ve eaten at a couple and the one called Istanbul was quite good.
-There are many new restaurants opening up along this strip like a new Franco Manca sourdough pizza joint.
-If you’re on the hunt for a pub for a pint you can try The Rose and Crown which is near Clissold Park, The Three Crowns or The Jolly Butchers are a couple more in the vicinity.
+For reasonably priced meals, you can also try the many Turkish restaurants in the vicinity.
+I’ve eaten at a couple, and the one called Istanbul was quite good.
+There are many new restaurants opening up along this strip, like a new Franco Manca sourdough pizza joint.
+If you’re on the hunt for a pub for a pint, you can try The Rose and Crown, which is near Clissold Park, The Three Crowns, or The Jolly Butchers, which are a couple more in the vicinity.

 Stoke Newington Further Research

-The nearest station is Stoke Newington which is the Overground line.
-Alternatively, you could travel to Rectory Road which is also on the Overground Line.
-You can also start from the Dalston end and walk towards Stoke Newington from that direction in which case you should travel to Dalston Kingsland or Dalston Junction stations.
-If you want to explore the Castle Climbing Centre and the Reservoir then you could arrive via Manor House tube station which is on the Piccadilly Line and walk down Green Lanes.
+The nearest station is Stoke Newington, which is on the Overground line.
+Alternatively, you could travel to Rectory Road, which is also on the Overground Line.
+You can also start from the Dalston end and walk towards Stoke Newington from that direction, in which case you should travel to Dalston Kingsland or Dalston Junction stations.
+If you want to explore the Castle Climbing Centre and the Reservoir, then you could arrive via Manor House tube station, which is on the Piccadilly Line, and walk down Green Lanes.
 Read my recent article on this area called Ten Things To Do In Stoke Newington.
 Happy exploring!

 Save